Landscape Design

 Why Should You Cut Your Grass Short Before Winter?

-Let’s look at the reasons why giving your lawn one last trim before winter benefits you:
+Here are the key reasons why giving your lawn one final trim before winter is beneficial:

-• Helps the Lawn Adapt to Winter Conditions: A shorter cut reduces the amount of leaf blade exposed to the harsh winter elements like wind, snow, and ice.
-This minimizes stress on the grass plants, allowing them to conserve energy during dormancy and leading to a stronger and healthier revival in the spring.
+• Helps the Lawn Adapt to Winter Conditions: Shorter grass exposes less leaf blade to harsh winter elements like wind, snow, and ice.
+This reduces stress on the plant, helping it conserve energy during dormancy and recover more strongly in spring.

 If you’re tired of handling slime mold on your lawn, learn how to prevent and treat it by reading the blog ‘Slime Mold on Lawns: Signs, Treatment, and Prevention.’